Hongya Cave's stilted houses lit up at night above the Jialing River, Chongqing

 Chongqing hot pot(the bencheng version, beef-tallow broth)

-Your table is booked at the bencheng house we have worked with for years, a back-street courtyard kitchen, not the chain on the tourist strip.
-Your guide orders the cuts most visitors miss (tripe, aorta, goose intestine) and walks you through the dip of sesame oil, garlic, scallion, and oyster sauce before the first pieces hit the broth.
-The dinner reads as a working Chongqing meal.
+Your table is booked at a bencheng house we have worked with for years, a back-street courtyard kitchen rather than a chain on the tourist strip.
+Your guide will order the cuts most visitors miss and walk you through the sesame-oil dip before the first pieces hit the broth.

 A bowl of Chongqing xiaomian, wheat noodles in chilli oil with peanuts, scallion and Sichuan peppercorn